June 28, 2023

 Gingivitis – Periodontal disease begins with gingivitis, a milder form of periodontitis that causes inflammation and infection of gum tissue.
 This can cause gum tissue to turn red and the gums may also bleed when brushing.
 Gingivitis occurs when dental patients fail to properly brush, floss, and kill the germs responsible for producing plaque.

 In any regard, as the plaque buildup progresses, the fibers of bone and teeth are weakened and gradually destroyed.
-Halitosis may also set in with the teeth also becoming more sensitive.
+Halitosis (bad breath) may also set in with the teeth also becoming more sensitive.
 Finally, the gum line and bone may recede and thereby cause the teeth to loosen.
+And eventually be lost if not controlled.

 The Prevention and Treatment of Periodontal Disease